San Francisco Motorcycle Accident Lawyer

 The negligent driver of a car, truck, bus or other vehicles may fail to yield the right of way to a motorcycle, merge into a motorcyclist’s lane or follow too closely.
 A driver will often use the excuse that he or she “just did not see the motorcycle” until it was too late or that the motorcycle was going too fast and “came out of nowhere.”

-Our Bay Area motorcycle lawyers know that these excuses usually establish the inattention of the driver, not recklessness or negligence on the part of the motorcyclist.
-We have been successful in showing how inattention, daydreaming, cellphone use, playing with the radio or talking with passengers lead to motorcycle accidents, which result in victims’ recovery for:
+Our Bay Area personal injury lawyers know that these excuses usually establish the inattention of the driver, not recklessness or negligence on the part of the motorcyclist.
+We have been successful in showing how inattention, daydreaming, cellphone use, playing with the radio or talking with passengers lead to motorcycle crashes, which result in victims’ recovery for:

 - Future head or spine surgery expenses